A disaster supplies kit isn’t just for hurricane-prone areas.

 - First-aid kit

-- Several plastic tarps – Use these to cover a broken window or leak due to house damage.
+- Several plastic tarps or clear shower curtains – Use these to cover a broken window or leak due to house damage.
 You also should have one for each bathtub in your home so you can fill them with water for bathing, flushing toilets, hand washing etc.

 - Paper plates and utensils – You don’t want to waste water washing dishes.